ramanshahdatascience/contector/README.md

    your power circles.
 1. Use the custom sort `Ctrl-Shift-R` (`Cmd-Shift-R`) to easily review who is almost overdue and overdue in your power circles.
-1. Use the `average_recency` score to see how you're doing with your relationship management in general.
+1. Use the `average_recency` sheet to monitor how you're keeping up your relationship management in general.
 If you're steady at keeping up with them, it will hover around 50%.
 You'll find in practice that this score fluctuates as you get busier and less busy with billable work, life events,